 ROTOM Water Tanks Gifted to This Lovely Couple

-Dickson and Sofia have some very supporting friends from the US, and could not believe it (and thought it was a scam at first).
-Life has never given them anything good without a high a price.
+Dickson and Sofia have some very supportive friends from the U.S., and could not believe it (and thought it was a scam at first) when they heard about the Senior Friendship program and benefits because they feel that life has never given them anything good without a high a price.

 Slowly I had to repeat the vision of how ROTOM envisions older persons living dignified and fulfilled lives.
 I told them of other seniors in their village whose lives have been changed by ROTOM.
 You could see the hope in their eyes and hear it in their voices.

-After many years of fighting to keep their heads above the water, some kind strangers from across the seas have thrown them a lifeline; that of a U.S. ROTOM Senior Friend.
-And this month, they got a chance to see the doctor at the ROTOM Health Center in Mukono, received foodstuffs and soap.
+After many years of fighting to keep their heads literally above “water,” they met some very kind strangers from across the seas who have thrown them a lifeline; that of a U.S. ROTOM Senior Friend kind.
+And, they finally got the chance to see the doctor at the ROTOM Health Center in Mukono, received foodstuffs and soap.
 The smiles on their faces lit up the room.

-The smiles on their faces are spotted with tiny beams of light – filtering through the holes inside their home’s roof.
-The roof, made of iron sheets are simply held together by a wish and a prayer and every gust of wind threatens to strip them off the house roof.
+The smiles on their faces are spotted with tiny beams of light – filtering through the holes inside their roof.
+This roof, made of iron sheets are simply held together by a wish and a prayer and every gust of wind threatens to strip them off the house roof.
 This dilapidated old house has not stopped Sofia from keeping it the cleanest house around!
 The dirt floor is even swept spick and span clean and every item in the house has its own place.
-Even the 10 new born rabbits have their own bed in the corner.
+Even the 10 new born rabbits have their own bed now!

 Dickson and Sofia have always been extremely hard workers and an enterprising couple.
 Gardening is and has always been their expertise and absolute passion.
 There they have grown corn, sweet potatoes, vegetables, raising livestock including sheep, goats, and 3 grown rabbits.
 And where there is ‘harvest’ sometime petty.
 A few boys broke into their rabbit house and stole 3 grown rabbits.
 Fortunately, Dickson was able to hunt them down to retrieve at least 2 of them!

-In their lush garden grows some of the juiciest lemons around and Dickson is ALWAYS quite happy to share them.
-At the height of COVID-19, their neighbors and community flocked to buy and even sadly, people resorted to stealing lemons.
-Surprisingly, there was always enough (and, those thieves knew this) for everyone – and their occasional guests were gifted these luscious fruits!
+Inside their lush garden grows some of the juiciest lemons around, and Dickson is always quite happy to share them.
+At the height of COVID-19, their neighbors and community members flocked to buy them and sadly, there were some who resorted to stealing.
+Surprisingly, there was always enough (and, those thieves knew this) for everyone – and their occasional guests were gifted these luscious fruits.

+Water is a building block of life.
 At ROTOM, we believe in sustainable solutions to the water crisis that will work over the long-term.
-We still have about 175+ seniors left without systems to meet our goal!
-I know many of you helped install a tank for your senior, but some seniors still need access to clean water.
+We still have about 110+ seniors left without systems to meet our goal.
+Give today to those who need a water tank!